 Another way to incorporate food into your event, without open flames, is by utilizing simple food tasting stalls.
 Offering free samples and the chance to grab a delicious, exotic meal at your event is sure to get people interested in attending.
-Sushi is a great option for Japanese events, and you can even add a simple sushi making activity for a more hands-on experience.
+Sushi is a great option for not just Japanese events, but for any event planner to take into consideration, and you can even add a simple sushi making activity for a more hands-on experience.

 Every part of the world has its own cuisine.
 For example, if you are planning on hosting an event in London, there is nothing better that you can offer your attendees than a traditional fish and chips.
 Give your guests a quick talk about the origin of this popular dish and see if you can source a real chippie to set up their own booth and serve your visitors a delicious meal.

 Having a show or performance representative of a different culture at your event can attract people from all over the world.
 Whether they are looking for something completely new or are particularly interested in the type of music and dance you are exhibiting, entertainment will always get people lining up for an event.

 If you happen to be holding an event in Delhi, why not include a traditional Bhangra dance show?
 This folk dance and music is originally from North-West India and Pakistan and celebrates harvest time.
 Vibrant colors and energizing dances are sure to welcome your visitors to your event in style.